AeroliteSR/DarkSoulsIconExtractor/docs/high-resolution.md

 - If you add a LOT of textures, load times for `01_common` will increase.

 I would recommend the latter choice, but either works and it's up to you.

+### Acknowledgements:
+Big thanks to Kaivo on discord for bringing the latter method to my attention :)